Reviews10 min read

 Is QuillBot free to use?

 Yes.
 QuillBot has a free plan that includes access to the paraphraser (up to 125 words per pass, two modes), the Grammar Checker, Summarizer (up to 1,200 words), and the Citation Generator.
-It's a genuine free tier — useful enough to evaluate the tool properly before committing.
+It's a genuine free tier — useful enough to evaluate the tool properly before paying.

 Does QuillBot work for academic writing?